charlespeters/ARWHD/_posts/2014-07-29-Me-Learning-JavaScript.md

 categories: JS
 ---

 JavaScript has always been a pain point for me.
-It's not a brutally visual language like CSS and isn't as easy to pick up as SASS.
+It's not a brutally visual language like CSS and isn't as easy to pick up as Sass.
 Being a designer, I found it really hard to understand `console.log` or the difference between functions and methods, let alone what qualifies as an object; none of those things are on the surface.

 But I need JavaScript, it's a very useful language and it completes the Holy Trinity of front-end development.
 It's in more and more places, on servers, in browsers, in text-editors; it's not going anywhere.
 It's being used to build everything from rich applications to build tools to the most annoying pop-modals on Upworthy and everything in between.